Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Future and Related Work

 Haftmann's Sketch and Explore tools can print an Isar proof skeleton after a single method application, optionally running a specified method or Sledgehammer on each of the new goals \cite{isabelle-sketch-and-explore}.
-Building on this, Tan et al. developed Super Sketch, a more feature-rich version of Sketch \cite{super-sketch-and-super-fix}.
+Building on this, Tan et al.\ developed Super Sketch, which aims to offer more fine-grained automation options \cite{super-sketch-and-super-fix}.
 Both tools are intended for proof exploration, and not for refactoring existing proofs.
+In addition to Super Sketch, Tan et al.\ also developed Super Fix, a tool for making small proof fixes (e.g., one-line changes) in bulk.
+Toward producing more natural translations, it may be worthwhile to integrate a tool like Sketch into \toolname; for instance, specific methods in the apply-style proof, such as \isa{induct}, could translate to a structured subproof whose skeleton is generated by Sketch.
+However, we believe this will require careful handling of multiple subgoals, making the integration nontrivial.

 As part of their AutoCorrode project, AWS Labs has very recently launched Isabelle Assistant, which integrates LLMs into the Isabelle interactive environment to perform many tasks including proof refactoring \cite{AutoCorrode}.
 As one of the Isabelle Assistant features, the user can ask it to convert an apply-style proof to structured Isar.
-While LLMs may sometimes produce more ``natural'' translations, \toolname is completely deterministic, which we view as a strong benefit. \toolname also has the advantage that it can be run locally on moderate hardware, rather than requiring a subscription to a cloud provider.
+Though we have not thoroughly evaluated Isabelle Assistant's effectiveness at this task, our initial impression is that it can be slow and unreliable in certain situations.
+For instance, we found that Isabelle Assistant with Anthropic's Claude Opus $4.6$ LLM failed to convert the following proof (taken from the Isabelle/HOL library) to structured Isar: